RyanGA09/MySkillxSGU_SC-FrontEndFundamentals-PersonalPortfolio/README.md

 ## Description

-This repository contains the code for a personal portfolio website.
-It includes sections for displaying personal information, experiences, projects, education, skills, and hobbies.
-The portfolio is designed to be responsive and includes both light and dark modes.
+This repository contains the code for a personal portfolio website created as part of the **MySkill x SGU Shortclass - FrontEnd Fundamentals** course.
+The portfolio website showcases your personal information, experiences, projects, education, skills, and hobbies.
+It is designed to be responsive, with both light and dark modes available.

 ## Features

-- Personal Description
+- Personal Description Section
-- Project Showcase
+- Project Showcase Section
-- Education Background
+- Education Background Section
 - Skills Section
 - Hobbies Section
-- Social Media Links
+- Social Media Links Section

 ## Installation